ARM-software/lisa/README.rst

 The LISA project provides a toolkit that supports regression testing and interactive analysis of Linux kernel behavior.
 LISA stands for Linux Integrated/Interactive System Analysis.
-LISA’s goal is to help Linux kernel developers to measure the impact of modifications in core parts of the kernel.
+LISA's goal is to help Linux kernel developers to measure the impact of modifications in core parts of the kernel.
 The focus is on the scheduler (e.g. EAS), power management and thermal frameworks.
 However LISA is generic and can be used for other purposes too.